-My physical inspection of the roof void area was restricted due to insulation material and the limited size of the hatch opening.
+My physical inspection of the roof void area was restricted due to insulation material, the false ceiling and a lack of suitable crawl boards.
 As a result the roof void area was only viewed from the access hatch.

-My inspection of the roof covering was restricted from ground level and some parts were not visible.
-The surrounding buildings and site topography partially blocked sight lines.
+My inspection of the rear roof covering/elevation was restricted from ground level and some parts were not visible.
+The surrounding buildings partially blocked sight lines.
+Viewing to the rear has been restricted from the developments car park.